Stinktopf/SuperHexagonAI/docs/performance.md

 </div>

 ## Comparison with existing approach
-Our approach performs quite well, achieving peak survival times of up to 33 seconds with PPO (using stable baselines3).
-However, our environment lacks precision, and it's important to note that the image-based DQN method outperforms our approach by generalizing more effectively across various game stages.
+Our approach performs quite well, achieving peak survival times of up to 33 seconds with PPO using Stable-Baselines3 and reaching usable results faster.
+However, our environment lacks precision and our experiments show that while our model quickly becomes effective, the image based DQN method eventually outperforms it by generalizing more effectively across various game stages and attaining a much higher maximum performance.

 <script>
 function parseCSV(csv) {